mzivic7/endcord/README.md

 - Links and attachments for 'open in browser'
 - Only attachments for 'download'.
 Links are counted first.
 Items are counted from start to end of the message, in order.
 Downloads are parallel.
-If there are downloads running, `Ctrl-X` will cancel ALL downloads, with a confirmation prompt.
+If there are downloads running, `Ctrl+X` will cancel ALL downloads, with a confirmation prompt.
+### Uploading
+Uploading is initiated by pressing `Ctrl+U`.
+Previously typed content will be cached.
+Type path to file that should be uploaded and press enter.
+Cached content will be restored.
+Wait until file is uploaded and then send the message.
+Mutliple files can be added this way.
+Path can be absolute or relative, and has autocomplete on `tab` key.
+If file size exceeds discord's limit it will not be added to the message.
 ### RPC
-For now RPC is only implemented for linux, it is automatically disabled on other platforms.
+For now RPC is only implemented for Linux, it is automatically disabled on other platforms.
-And only supports Rich Presence, which means no subscriptions, join requests, lobby, etc.
+And only supports Rich Presence over IPC, which means no process detection, subscriptions, join requests, lobby, etc.
 Because of this, some apps may not connect, misbehave or even error.
 If that happen, disable RPC in config.
 Usually RPC app must be started after RPC server (endcord).
 More info about whats going on can be found in log, when endcord is in debug mode.